owensgl/biol525D/Topic_1/finalize_tool_config.md

      The first command converts the .ppub public key file from putty into the openssh format (the server runs openssh tools).
 The second command lets ssh-copy-id deal with importing the key into `~/.ssh/authorized_keys`.
-You will have to enter your server password.
+You will have to enter your server password (for the last time).

 	 > *Note:* The order of the command line arguments `-i` and `-f` is sensitive.
-Pay attention to the order that differs in the two commands.
+Pay attention to the order.
+It differs in the two commands.
 	   Make sure that you are entering the command as provided.
 The file `biol525D.ppub` has to match the name of the file that you have uploaded (via pscp or cyberduck)